 During a call, pressing the 'Enter' key will open the 'Active Call Menu'.
 This menu allows putting a caller on hold, start a Conference call based on a dialed number, a contact, or a recent call.
-It also provides access to the Device Status menu (see page 39), Audio Controls (see page 38) and the System Info menu (see page 40).
+This menu also allows transferring an active call to another number.
+It also provides access to the Device Status menu (see page 40), Audio Controls (see page 39) and the System Info menu (see page 41).